CheckoutFinland/psp-api/docs/migration-guide.md

 * Legacy API payments were initiated with a form data POST to `https://payment.checkout.fi/`
   * Merchant authentication info in the [payment payload](https://checkoutfinland.github.io/legacy-api/#payment)
   * Signature calculation with form values in specific order joined with `+`, not all data included
-  * Response either an XML document or HTTP redirect to hostead payment gateway
+  * Response either an XML document or HTTP redirect to hosted payment gateway
   * Payment API issued payment ID was an integer
   * Payload for shop-in-shop payments completely different from normal payment
   * Error replies were HTML pages with limited information on how to fix the problem